yuejoo/demo/Design.md

 <p align="left">
   <img src="https://github.com/yuejoo/demo/blob/master/Solution-0.svg">
 </p>

+#### Pros:
+* Straigt forward.
+Quick implementation.

+#### Cons:
+* Less efficiency, I/O is empty while processing the data.
+* Memory Limited by the input file size.
+Even if the desired input file is feasible in memory.
+* No scalibility.

 ### Proposal 1.
 (Process in Streaming)
 * 1. The CLI has the option to sort the input file if it's not sorted well.